-GLE 651 Capstone Project Continuation
+GLE 651 Capstone Continuation

-This zero-credit course provides a student one additional semester to complete their MA capstone project.
-Students will work with their capstone advisors to complete final steps related to their capstone project.
+This zero-credit course enrolls a student in their second semester to complete their MA capstone thesis/project.
+Students will work with their capstone advisors to continue progress and complete final steps related to their capstone thesis.
 Students may only take this class one time.
-A \$100 fee will be assessed.
-A grade of "NG", or no grade, will be assigned.
+There is no cost to enroll in this continuation course.
+A grade of "NG", or no grade, will be assigned for the initial GLE 645/650 course.
 (Offered every semester).